2015 Atlanta Braves season

 The 2015 Atlanta Braves season was the Braves' 19th season of home games at Turner Field, 50th season in Atlanta, and 145th season overall.
+The Braves failed to improve on their 79–83 record from 2014.
+As a result, the team finished 2015 with a record of 67–95, in 4th place in NL East, and the 3rd worst record in the major leagues.

 Offseason

 The Braves offseason began in the final week of the 2014 season.
 The Braves were officially eliminated from the postseason contention on Sunday, September 21.
 On Monday, the Braves announced the termination of General Manager Frank Wren and appointed John Hart as the interim general manager.
 The Braves signed Hart to a three-year deal to become the Braves President of Baseball Operations a month later.
 Hart continued to fill the role of general manager throughout the offseason with much help from assistant general manager John Coppolella.